Annals of Urologic Oncology

 A. The Co-managing editor should always be the first point of contact and will seek clarification from all affected parties in accordance with COPE guidelines.

-B. If the allegation is made against any of the co-editors, it should be sent to the publisher for further investigation.
+B. If an allegation is made against any of the co-editors, it should be sent to the publisher for further investigation.

-C. If a third party brings an allegation of plagiarism to AUO, the Co-editorial Managing Editor will always seek a response from the original author or copyright owner before making a recommendation.
+C. If a third party brings an allegation of plagiarism to AUO, the Co-Managing Editor will seek a response from the original author or copyright owner before making a recommendation.

 D. The Co-Managing Editor will abide by the COPE flow chart and will not be influenced by other parties.
-Any decision will be made in a fair and objective manner.
+Decisions will be made in a fair and objective manner.
 At all times, the Co-Managing editors will remain neutral, act in good faith and, where possible, educate.

 E. Publishers are under no obligation to discuss cases of alleged plagiarism with third parties.

-F. If the complainant provides a false name or affiliation, or acts in an inappropriate or threatening manner towards journal editors and staff, the publisher reserves the right not to pursue the case.
+F. If the complainant provides false information (e.g., a fake name or affiliation), or acts in an inappropriate or threatening manner towards journal editors and staff, the publisher reserves the right to dismiss the case.

-Please refer to the guidelines below and the COPE flowchart for the process followed by journals in the case of suspected plagiarism in submitted or published articles.
+Please refer to the guidelines below and the COPE flowchart for the process followed by journals in cases of suspected plagiarism in submitted or published articles.

 AUO welcomes original submissions that have not been simultaneously considered by any other publication and that contribute to the existing body of knowledge.
-All authors should be aware of the importance of expressing content in their own language, based on their own research.
-Plagiarism is bad and unethical.
+All authors must ensure that their content is expressed in their own words and based on their own research.
+Plagiarism is unethical and unacceptable.

-The following types of ethical misconduct should be avoided:
+The following types of ethical misconduct must be avoided:

 Verbatim copying

-Verbatim reproduction of important passages or streams of text from another's work without attribution, citation, or quotation marks.
+Reproducing significant portions of another's work word-by-word without proper attribution, citation, or quotation marks.

 Reusing parts of a work without attribution